 ➢ Over twenty years of clinical practice Brett has reached more than 100,000 people in 45 countries with his herbal body cleansing programs, which have cured many of the most common health conditions of our time.

 ➢ Beautifully illustrated along with hundreds of scientific references.

 Brett introduces the term ‘chronic metabolic toxicity’ and clearly explains how this imbalance can lead to our most prevalent health complaints.
-You will gain an understanding of how our body can become overloaded, acidic, inflamed and unable to maintain homeostasis.
+You will gain an understanding of how our body can become overloaded, acidic, inflamed, and unable to maintain homeostasis.

 Next Brett discusses herbal detoxification and how this can address the underlying subclinical condition of chronic toxic overload.
 You will learn how specific natural herbs and foods can help solve the world’s most common health conditions, simply by treating the underlying cause.
-Brett’s favourite detox diet recipes are included.
+Brett’s favorite detox diet recipes are included.

 Finally, Brett will share his healing secrets and principles for achieving what he calls ‘ultimate health’.
-This is not just a health programme but is the beginning of a transformational personal journey towards realizing your full potential in life.
+This is not just a health program but is the beginning of a transformational personal journey towards realizing your full potential in life.

 After all, health is one thing you just can’t buy, and yet it’s your biggest asset.